All Episodes

 Thank you for taking my call, Dr. Williams.

-Is there ever a situation where a company or an industry trying to drive down its uh labor costs and takes the manufacturing offshore, but actually in the end reduces the demand for their end product?
+Is there ever a situation where a company or an industry trying to drive down its labor costs and takes the manufacturing offshore, but actually in the end reduces the demand for their end product?

-Uh well, I I don't know of any particular cases.
+Well, I don't know of any particular cases.

 Well, I'll give you an example that's bothered me.

-But their end product is not airplanes, it is passenger miles.
+Boeing Airlines, they manufacture airplanes, but their end product is not airplanes, it is passenger miles.

 They want to make money.